 Pension lump sums

-As well as drawdown and annuities, your options from age 55 include taking lump sum payments straight from your pension pot.
+As well as drawdown and annuities, your options from age 55 (57 from 6 April 2028) include taking lump sum payments straight from your pension pot.

 What are pension lump sums?